sebg22/fullstack_exam_project/db-part/README.md

 # Fullstack Exam Project — Database Setup

 This folder contains the database import script and related data files for seeding the database.
+Do all the steps below in the db-part (folder)

 ---